Chulalongkorn: Death and legacy

-Chulalongkorn had visited Europe twice, in 1897 and 1907.
+Chulalongkorn visited Europe twice, in 1897 and 1907.
 In 1897, he travelled widely through Europe, learning all he could on many subjects to benefit the Siamese people.
 He travelled and visited many European royal families.
 He spent much time in Britain and was inspired, among other things, to improve the health of his people by creating public health, or sanitary districts.
 In Sweden he studied the Forestry system.
 In 1907, he visited his son's school in Britain and consulted with European doctors in pursuit of a cure for his kidney disease.

 King Chulalongkorn died on 23 October 1910 of kidney disease at the Amphorn Sathan Residential Hall in the Dusit Palace, and was succeeded by his son Vajiravudh (King Rama VI).

 The royal Equestrian statue of King Chulalongkorn was finished in 1908 to celebrate the 40th anniversary of the king's reign.
 It was cast in bronze by a Parisian metallurgist.

 Chulalongkorn University, founded in 1917 as the first university in Thailand, was named in his honour.
 On the campus stand the statues of Rama V and his son, Rama VI.
 King Chulalongkorn Memorial Hospital, operated by the Thai Red Cross Society is named after him and is one of Thailand's largest hospitals.